tarsmachine/tarsmachine.github.io/index.md

 These insights inspired me to build a niche social network of digital memories like screenshots, PDFs on top of my current followers.

-**Why building a search engine for personal screenshots discovery first?**
+**Why build a search engine for personal screenshots discovery first?**

 First, the screenshots in people's phones are the most under-discovered personal memories, also one of the hardest media formats to discover.